View the complete 2023-2024 curriculum guide here.

 Creative Nonfiction

-This writing-intensive course aims to help students sharpen their skills as creative and critical thinkers and writers.
+Using the Touchstone Anthology of Creative Nonfiction and The New Yorker as its central texts, this writing-intensive course aims to help students sharpen their skills as creative and critical thinkers and writers.

 Dance I